Topics Joint Assembly of the Drug Evaluation Committee and Regulatory Affairs Committee for FY2020" was held.

 Mr. Junya Kasamatsu, Director, Research and Development Promotion Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare

-First of all, he thanked the pharmaceutical industry for its great cooperation in the measures against the new type of coronavirus infection, and then he explained the current priority initiatives of the R&D Promotion Division in the Health and Medical Care Strategy, including the establishment of the Clinical Innovation Network (CIN), promotion of pediatric drug development, and data health reform.
+First of all, he thanked the pharmaceutical industry for their great cooperation in the measures against the new type of coronavirus infection, and then he explained the current priority initiatives of the R&D Promotion Division in the Health and Medical Care Strategy, including the establishment of the Clinical Innovation Network (CIN), promotion of pediatric drug development, and data health reform.
 He also talked about the current R&D Promotion Division's priority initiatives in the Health and Medical Care Strategy, including the establishment of the Clinical Innovation Network (CIN), development and promotion of pediatric drugs, data health reform, and ICT in healthcare.
 The MHLW is working with the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and the Ministry of Economy, Trade and Industry (METI) to promote the practical application of pharmaceuticals that meet the needs of the medical community, and the R&D Promotion Division is promoting measures to promote practical application through the Research Project to Promote Basic Drug Discovery and the Research Project to Promote Clinical Research and Trials.

 (4) New development of safety measures and expectations for companies

-Kiyoto Nakai, Director, Drug Safety Division, Pharmaceuticals and Lifestyle Health Bureau, Ministry of Health, Labour and Welfare
+Mr. Kiyoto Nakai, Director, Drug Safety Division, Pharmaceuticals and Lifestyle Health Bureau, Ministry of Health, Labour and Welfare

 (5) "Development of pharmaceutical affairs monitoring and guidance services and expectations of companies